 Pushchairs are great extra FREE baggage allowance!

 When we went to Florida for the month we did not take a pushchair.
 However, since then we’ve discovered that pushchairs aren’t weighed and don’t count as part of your baggage allowance.
-So it is a good idea to get a buggy bag and put all your nappies, wipes, sleeping bags, and so on into that to save your luggage allowance!
+You check them in at the oversized baggage counter, after you’ve checked in your other suitcases.
+It is a good idea to get a buggy bag and put all your nappies, wipes, sleeping bags, and so on into that to save your luggage allowance!
+If you do this, you really need to do your best to stabilise the contents of the bag.
+We wrap the nappies, etc on to the pushchair frame using clingfilm.
+It all helps to protect your expensive pushchair, too.

 And very importantly, don’t let having a baby put you off travelling and flying with a baby.
 Babies are portable and want to be with their families, wherever in the world you are going to!